 Throwing knives do always turn during the flight, with the blade and the handle taking turns in pointing to the target.
 The reason is that the circular motion from the throwing movement is transferred to the knife.
-The Flying Knife is an exception, being constructed so that it can be thrown straight like a miniature spear.
+The Gyro Dart is an exception, being constructed so that it can be thrown straight like a miniature spear.
 See also the page about the physics of knife throwing.

 Some people developed no-spin techniques, which work mostly for them, but all styles I wittnessed required years of training, and often are a strain on the joints.

 My throwing knife hits the target with the flat of the blade.
 Why?

 The throw has not been clean, an additional sideways rotation was given to the knife.
 This is most likely caused by your elbow making a jerk to the outside in the throw.